 Southern Italy is a unique portion of the country in terms of landscapes, culture, and of course cuisine.
 Each city is special in its own way and ravingly beautiful.
-The southern Italian culture is focused even more so on relaxation, and enjoying life.
+Southern Italian culture is focused even more so on relaxation, and enjoying life.
 Here is where you properly use the term living “La Bella Vita,” the beautiful life.

-Matera – BASILICATA
+MATERA – BASILICATA

-Altamura – APULIA
+ALTAMURA – APULIA

-Lecce – APULIA
+LECCE – APULIA

-Panoramic views of the city are seen from Monte Pellegrino.
-Also, if you’re into some oddities during your travels, check out the mummified bodies in the bourgeoisie of the city as the Capuchins Catacombs.
-Whatever you do, do not leave Palermo without indulging in the area’s favorites, whether you prefer salty or sweet, there is something for you.
-Arancine, ricotta covered focaccia, or dishes of sardine decorated pasta, are some salty tries.
-For desert, be sure to taste a cannolo cassatelle.
+Panoramic views of the city are so amazing, you can see it from Monte Pellegrino.
+Also, if you’re into some oddities during your travels, check out the mummified bodies of the old bourgeoisie of the city in the Capuchins Catacombs.
+Whatever you do, do not leave Palermo without indulging in the area’s specialties; whether you prefer salty or sweet, there is something for you.
+Arancine, ricotta covered focaccia, or dishes of sardine decorated pasta, are some salty treats.
+For dessert, be sure to taste a cannolo cassatelle.

-Agrigento – SICILY
+AGRIGENTO – SICILY